 Welcome to Charlottesville Tomorrow’s 2026 Central Virginia Voter Guide!

-Once that primary election arrives, voters in central Virginia will likely be weighing in on party nominees for the state’s U.S. Senate and House of Representative seats representing the region in Congress.
 The winners of those contests will then face off against each other in the Nov.
 3 general election.

 For many central Virginia voters, these will be the only races that appear on your ballot.
 However, a handful of localities will also select new candidates for local offices.

-During the general election, voters across the state will also decide three additional constitutional amendments addressing reproductive rights, marriage equality and the restoration of voting rights for people with felony convictions.
+During the general election, voters across the state will also decide three additional proposed constitutional amendments addressing reproductive rights, marriage equality and the restoration of voting rights for people with felony convictions.

 This guide is here to provide information to help you decide who you want to represent you.
 It covers all eligible races in 11 central Virginia counties and the City of Charlottesville.
 (It doesn’t include the greater Richmond area because there are more media outlets providing information on those races.)
 Charlottesville Tomorrow has published a voter guide for 20 years.
 We expanded beyond the City of Charlottesville and Albemarle County in 2023, after we heard from many people that they wanted more information in the region.